-But, there’s a few must-dos, often overlooked by new homeowners, that should be taken care of before getting comfortable.
-Use this checklist to make sure you’ve covered the most important steps to take care of as you move into your new abode.
+But, there are a few must-dos, often overlooked by new homeowners, that should be taken care of before getting comfortable.
+Use this checklist to make sure you’ve covered the most important steps to tackle as you move in.

 Before you move your furniture into the new place, be sure to clean the house from top to bottom.
 This could be the only chance you get to do any thorough cleaning without furniture getting in the way, so make it count.
 Get a professional carpet cleaning service to steam clean the carpets.
 While a professional service will cost you about $50 per room, you can rent a steam cleaner for around $30 a day and do the job yourself.